Dkhodos/frontend_course/project_1/README.md

 ## Project Structure

-### File and Folder Descriptions
+### Folder Descriptions

-- **server.mjs**: The main server file that sets up the Express server using ES6 modules.
-It serves static files, handles routing, and includes logging functionality using Winston.

-- **package.json**: Contains metadata about the project, lists the dependencies, and includes scripts needed to run the application.

-- **index.html**: The main landing page of the application.
-This page serves as the entry point for users and provides links to other sections of the application, such as user and admin interfaces.

-- **global.css**: A global stylesheet for resetting default browser styles and applying base styles like box-sizing, margins, padding, font settings, and body background color.
-This ensures a consistent foundation for styling across all pages.

-- **README.md**: The project's README file, containing an overview of the project, instructions, and descriptions of the file structure and functionality.
-It serves as a guide for understanding and navigating the project.
+- **`models/`**: Contains the core data models representing the system's entities, such as flights, bookings, passengers, and destinations.

-- **public/**: A folder for storing static assets such as images, icons, or other media files used throughout the application.
-For instance, `plain.webp` might be an image used on multiple pages.
+- **`public/`**: Stores static assets such as images, icons, and media files used throughout the application.

-- **pages/**: This directory contains all the HTML files for individual pages within the application.
-Each page or feature (such as booking flights, managing flights, or viewing user bookings) has its own folder within `pages/`, which includes the specific `index.html` and `styles.css` files required for that section.
-For example:
+- **`pages/`**: Includes the HTML and CSS files for each feature of the application, such as booking flights, managing flights, and viewing user bookings.
+Each feature is organized into its own subfolder for better structure and maintainability.

-  - `pages/book_flight/` contains the HTML and CSS files for booking a flight, organized further by specific flight IDs (e.g., `W61283`, `LX8396`).
-  - `pages/add_flight/` contains files for the add flight functionality.
-  - `pages/user_manage_bookings/` holds files for viewing and managing user bookings.
+- **`styles/`**: A folder dedicated to global and feature-specific stylesheets, ensuring the application maintains a consistent look and feel.

 ## Server Setup

 The application uses an Express server built with Node.js to serve static files and handle routing.
-It also includes a logging setup using Winston to log server calls and activity.
+It also includes logging setup using Winston to log server calls and activity.

 ### Dependencies